 As the viaduct sits alongside Network Rail and Metrolink tracks, our lighting design needed to prevent any disturbance to train drivers.
 Reducing impact on local ecology and biodiversity was also an important consideration to protect local bat foraging routes.

-We mitigated potential ecological impact by placing, specifying and aiming the luminaires sympathetically which ensured none of the light sources were visible in drivers' field of view when looking at a signal.
+We mitigated the project’s potential ecological impact by placing, specifying and aiming the luminaires sympathetically, which ensured that none of the light sources were visible in field of view of drivers when looking at signals.
 The colour temperature of the lighting is a warm 2,700k to minimise disruption to surrounding ecology and aimed in a downward direction to avoid upward light spill, carefully balancing accessibility requirements, glare prevention and ecology preservation.

-Environmental sustainability was at the heart of the project.
 Together with the Trust’s initiatives to create new wildlife habitats and being peat-free, we integrated several environmentally sensitive measures into the pilot, including rainwater collection for irrigation and LED lighting to reduce energy and consumption.
-More significantly, as the pilot is temporary, each element; planter, event space, entrance screen has been designed to be relocated and used permanently, helping reduce the ecological footprint of the pilot and support a more circular economy.
+More significantly, as the pilot is temporary, each element – including the planter, event space, entrance screen – has been designed to be relocated and used permanently, helping reduce the ecological footprint of the pilot and support a more circular economy.